stilobique/Blender-Setup/README.md

 # Submodules Addons
 ## Advanced Modifier
-More operator to work with all Modifier.
+More operator to work with all Modifiers.

+Pie menu shortcut : Ctrl + Shift + T

 ## GoB
 External Addon, fix the splash screen icon.